-- b.
+- a.
+Subsection (5)(b) provides that a fare will be paid even where it is paid for "additional matters" other than the relevant journey by road.
+Therefore, a service may be one which incorporates both rail and road, as here. - b.
 Subsection 5(c) refers to payment being treated as being made, as here, if it is made "in consideration of the right to carried" i.e. by road and whether or not the customer exercises that right.
-The rail passenger's fare includes the right to be carried by rail and by road where necessary / applicable.
-It is thus a service which includes one for carriage by road. - 32.
+The rail passenger's fare includes the right to be carried by rail and by road where necessary / applicable (where a road service is provided at the election of the train operator).
+It is thus a service which includes one for carriage by road. - 33.
 In my view, this is also supported by s 1(6) (which is also incorporated by s.
 2 of the 1985 Act).
-That provides that as regards a fare being paid for the carriage of a passenger on a journey by air, "no part of that fare shall be treated for the purposes of subsection (5) as paid in consideration of the passenger by road by reason of the fact that, in case of mechanical failure, bad weather or other circumstances outside the operator's control, part of that journey may be made by road." - 33.
+That provides that as regards a fare being paid for the carriage of a passenger on a journey by air, "no part of that fare shall be treated for the purposes of subsection (5) as paid in consideration of the passenger by road by reason of the fact that, in case of mechanical failure, bad weather or other circumstances outside the operator's control, part of that journey may be made by road." - 34.
 Thus, where an air fare is paid, it is not to be treated as paid in consideration of a journey by road as an alternative (which may be thought understandable given the distances involved in air travel).
-However, there is no similar express exclusion for travel by rail; this absence of an exclusion for rail (where there is an express exclusion for air) can be taken to support the interpretation set out above. - 34.
+However, there is no similar express exclusion for travel by rail; this absence of an exclusion for rail (where there is an express exclusion for air) can be taken to support the interpretation set out above. - 35.
 The second issue is whether passengers pay "separate fares".
-Each passenger pays for their rail ticket, which, as above, entitles them to carriage by road if and when that service is provided as an alternative to rail travel, including where that service is sub-contracted by the TOC to a third party. - 35.
-In my view, this arrangement does constitute the payment of "separate fares".It is already clear from the above that a rail fare can be a "fare" for this purpose:i) if it is paid in consideration of the right to be carried by road for one or more journeys (s 1(5)(c)); and ii) if it is paid for matters other than a road journey in addition i.e. a rail journey as well as a road journey (s 1(5)(b)). - 36.
+Each passenger pays for their rail ticket, which, as above, entitles them to carriage by road if and when that service is provided as an alternative to rail travel, including where that service is sub-contracted by the TOC to a third party. - 36.
+In my view, this arrangement does constitute the payment of "separate fares".
+It is already clear from the above that a rail fare can be a "fare" for this purpose: i) if it is paid in consideration of the right to be carried by road for one or more journeys (s 1(5)(c)); and ii) if it is paid for matters other than a road journey in addition i.e. a rail journey as well as a road journey (s 1(5)(b)). - 37.
 Further, s 1(5)(b) also provides that a "fare" is payable "irrespective of the person by or to whom it is paid."
 This is important here because it does not matter that the passenger does not pay the bus or coach company for the road service.
 S/he is paying a "separate fare" in the sense of an individual fare paid to the TOC which entitles the passenger to be carried by road.